 Meet the Innkeepers

 In July 2015, Angela Lomanto and John Nelson were delighted to take over day-to-day hosting at Brook Farm Inn.
-For the past decade they have seen the Berkshires as their home-away-from home, and look forward to welcoming you to this special place.
+For the past decade the Berkshires has been their home-away-from home, and look forward to welcoming you to this special place.

 Angela has had a career in development for nonprofit organizations, as well as being a small business owner.
 Her ease at interacting with people has been most helpful — skills gained early, in her extensive Italian-American family!
 She learned most types of home repair in the process of restoring five properties, ranging from an 1880 Queen Anne Victorian house to a 1920 Cape Cod cottage.
 She’s also an avid gardener.

 John grew up in a household where his mother tried new recipes every week.
-He and his siblings learned to shop, cook, and clean-up for the most ambitious and adventurous meals.
+He and his siblings learned to shop, cook, and clean-up for ambitious and adventurous meals.
 Regular events in the family home included guests at dinner, play reading groups, musical performances, and other celebrations of the arts.
-That foundation in hospitality has taken new forms in his career as a pastor.
+That foundation in hospitality has taken new forms in his ministry career: John is the pastor of Church on the Hill (UCC) in Lenox.
 During a recent sabbatical he took cooking classes for everything from dim sum to croissants with an emphasis on fresh, organic food preparation.

 Soon after Angela and John met they discovered a curious coincidence: both had grandparents who emigrated from their home countries to the US on the same ship: different voyages, but the same vessel.
 “We count it a blessing to have been raised in families who remember what it is to make a new home in a new place — and we hope to welcome you to Brook Farm Inn.”